ItaiHammer/Better-Express/README.md

 ## About Props

-You can customize your Better Express experiance by changing the props! (the props are basically like settings) In the main directory, you can find a props folder, if you open the file called `defualt.json` you can see all of the properties for the application.<br>
+You can customize your Better Express experience by changing the props! (the props are basically like settings) In the main directory, you can find a props folder, if you open the file called `defualt.json` you can see all of the properties for the application.<br>
 <img src="./bin\img\Props Capture.JPG" ><br>